Your guide to New Year’s Eve in Montréal

 Old Montréal’s many luxury boutique hotels roll out the red carpet on New Year’s Eve, and provide superb jumping off (or staying in) points for the night.
-The W Montréal, with its three chic, in-house bars (Wunderbar, Plateau Lounge and “the smallest bar in Montréal,” Bartini), is a one-stop New Year’s Eve shop.
+The W Montréal, with its chic, in-house bars (Bartizen and “the smallest bar in Montréal,” Bartini), is a one-stop New Year’s Eve shop.
 Towards the Old Port, the stylish and contemporary Hôtel William Gray and the elegant Hôtel Nelligan (with its beautiful view of the Saint Lawrence River) offer prestigious vantage points for taking in the aforementioned fireworks.
 Also look for the warmly wonderful Place d’Armes Hôtel & Suites and design-award-winning Hôtel St. Paul to get into the seasonal swing of things.
 And although the historic, amazingly old world Auberge Saint-Gabriel, and its stone-walled Velvet Speakeasy nightclub, is no longer famous for being an inn, the restaurant is, however, renowned for its legendary parties, Canadian Grand Prix, Halloween, Christmas and especially New Year’s among them.

 Ritzing it up